Jackson Withrow: 2019: US Open quarterfinal in doubles

-2020-21: New partnership with Lammons, Win over World No. 1 doubles team
+2020–21: New partnership with Lammons, Win over World No. 1 team

-He reached a career-high doubles ranking of World No. 66 on January 13, 2020.
+He reached a career-high doubles ranking of World No. 66 on 13 January 2020.

 At the 2021 US Open partnering Nathaniel Lammons they defeated top pair Nikola Mektić and Mate Pavić in the first round in 75 minutes.

 2022: Second ATP title, top 50 debut

-At the 2022 San Diego Open he won his first ATP title as a team with Lammoms.
+At the 2022 San Diego Open he won his first ATP title as a team with Lammons.
 The pair moved up 25 places to 35th in the doubles race.
 He made his top 50 debut in the rankings on 26 September 2022.

-The pair ended the season at No. 32 in the ATP doubles rankings.
+The pair Withrow/Lammons ended the season at No. 32 in the ATP doubles rankings.

-2023: Three ATP finals
+2023–24: Eight titles, Major and Masters semifinals, top 20

-With Lammons he reached the final at the ATP 500 at the Mexican Open in Acapulco.
+With Lammons, Withrow reached three finals in Auckland, in Dallas and at the ATP 500 Mexican Open in Acapulco.

-Doubles performance timeline
+The pair won the Challenger title at the 2023 Arizona Tennis Classic.

-Current after the 2023 Dallas Open.
+At the 2023 Miami Open they reached the semifinals of a Masters for the first time but lost to eventual champions Santiago González and Édouard Roger-Vasselin.